stain/s11.no/content/2024/phd/glossary/index.md

 : Globally unique identifier (also called _GUID_), a hexadecimal string representing a 128-bit number, e.g. `b91d75c1-891d-4305-85f9-7db73d9164da` \[[Leach 2005]\].
 Typically generated from a random number generator.
 UUIDs can be generated independently and represent anything, but are not directly resolvable.

 **YAML** (Yet Another Markup Language)
-: YAML is a file format with the same data model as JSON, but with a more readable syntax, e.g. using indentation instead of quoted strings.  <https://yaml.org/> See _JSON_
+: YAML is a file format with the same data model as JSON, but with a more readable syntax, e.g. using indentation instead of quoted strings.  <https://yaml.org/> See _JSON_.

 **WfMS** (Workflow Management System)
 : Software or platform which can execute computational workflow definitions, and may manage data and provenance related to such executions.
-See _workflows_
+See _workflows_.

 **workflow**
 : In this thesis, a _computational workflow_ is a machine-readable definition for executing a series of computational tools, typically executed using a workflow management system.